Herzog Ernst Scholarships and Hiob Ludolf Fellowships

-The University of Erfurt is happy to announce new Herzog Ernst Scholarships and Hiob Ludolf Fellowships for 2023.
+The University of Erfurt had once again announced Herzog Ernst Scholarships and Hiob Ludolf Fellowships for 2024.
 The programme is open towards a diverse range of topics and disciplines.
-Fellows working with the Gotha holdings on the 19th and 20th centuries and especially with the Perthes Collection are affiliated with the Centre for Transcultural Studies / Perthes Collection during their research stay.
+Fellows working with the Gotha collections on the 19th and 20th centuries, and especially with the Perthes Collection, will become affiliated with the Centre for Transcultural Studies / Perthes Collection and the Universty of Erfurt during their research stay.

 Thanks to the generous support of the Ernst Abbe Foundation (Ernst-Abbe-Stiftung), which began funding in 2020, the Centre for Transcultural Studies is responsible for the Herzog Ernst Scholarship Programme – a close cooperation endeavor with the Gotha Research Center and the Gotha Research Library.
 The programme includes short-term scholarships for doctoral candidates and post-docs as well as the Hiob Ludolf Fellowship for senior scholars.